content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/19-views.md

 -   **First,** you specify the **name** of the **view** after the CREATE VIEW clause, then you put a **query after the AS** keyword.
 -   A query can be a simple SELECT statement or a complex SELECT statement with joins.

-## 2.1 PostgreSQL View with Select Statement Example
+## 2.1 PostgreSQL Creating View Example

 For example, in our sample database, we have four tables: